redsummernight/redsummernight.github.io/README.md

 bundle exec jekyll serve # http://localhost:4000
 ```

+### Building for Neocities

+Note:

+- The custom 404 page is `not_found.html` at the site root, unlike `404.html` for GitHub Pages.
+- Neocities has [restricted file types](https://neocities.org/site_files/allowed_types) for free accounts.

 ## Contributing

 If you like to make neat text/art/interactive things with HTML/CSS/JS, I'm happy to have you on board.